Learn more about finding internships.

 Search for internships and determine how well they match with your criteria

-In addition to your networking efforts, you can find many internships online through Handshake (the Tufts database for jobs, internships and the campus recruiting program).
-Also, see our Internship Listings page for resources just for Tufts students, internship search engines, and region-specific websites.
+In addition to your networking efforts, you can find many internships online through Handshake (the Tufts database for jobs, internships and virtual career fairs).
+Also, see our Internship Listings page and our Career Communities for resources just for Tufts students, internship search engines, and region-specific websites.
 We’ve also included resources related to internship searching during COVID-19.
 Review our Internship Funding page to learn more about the Career Center Summer Internship Grants and other programs.
 International students, view these resources if you’re interested in pursuing a virtual internship.

 Tailor your documents and apply to positions